lukeswitz/Subterfuge/README.md

 ```

 > [!WARNING]
 > Generated lists of permutations can be large and take a long time.

+> [!TIP]
-Disabling alterx or using less patterns will lower the count.
+> Disabling alterx or using less patterns will lower the count.
 > You can also tone this down by changing flags from the script commands or simply commenting out their use in the main function.